MosesKonsue/MosesKonsue.github.io/_posts/2021-11-09-nunchucks.md

 Nunchucks is a 7 day retired box, it is easy rated and it can be found [here.](https://app.hackthebox.com/machines/Nunchucks)

->*"Nunchucks is a easy machine that explores a NodeJS-based Server Side Template Injection (SSTI) leading to an AppArmor bug which disregards the binary's AppArmor profile while executing scripts that include the shebang of the profiled application."*
+>*"Nunchucks is a easy machine that explores a NodeJS-based Server Side Template Injection (SSTI)."*

 <h2> Enumeration</h2>